chance-cyphers/race-place/README.md

 # Race Place

-An Android/iOS app for racing people.
+An Android/iOS app for racing people